gitpod-io/gitpod/components/ide/jetbrains/backend-plugin/README.md

 ## Development

 Please make sure to enable IntelliJ in gitpod.io preferences: https://gitpod.io/preferences IntelliJ delivers better experience for development of JetBrains plugins.
 We should as well use it for dogfooding.
 If you experience any issues with JetBrains remote dev make sure to report issues [here](https://youtrack.jetbrains.com/issues?q=project:%20CWM) under remote development subsystem.

+### Local

 Usually you will need to create a preview environments to try your changes, but if your changes don't touch any other components beside the backend plugin then you can test against the running workspace:

 - Launch `./launch-dev-server.sh` from `components/ide/jetbrains/backend-plugin`.
 It builds the backend plugin, and start another JB backend in the remote debug mode with it against sprint-petclinic project and services of a running